televator-apps/vimari/README.md

 setting).

 **Excluded URLs** - Comma separated list of website URLs you don't want to use vimari with.
-Requires the exact address right now, e.g.
-`https://github.com/` for GitHub.
-Setting GitHub as excluded will not exclude any sub-pages such as `https://github.com/about` (this will change in the near future to be smarter).
+To exclude GitHub for example, provide the value `github.com` or `http://github.com`.
+It's smart and should handle all possible domain cases though.

 **Link Hint Characters** - Allowed characters to be used when generating link shortcuts.